o2-qrz/neural-shorts/README.md

 Action: While the birds are completely distracted by the bloody feast in mid-air, the Leader lands in absolute silence on a hidden, juicy branch of the green tree.
 He folds his wings, bites into a fresh leaf, and starts eating quietly, entirely alone.
 The camera slowly zooms out into total blackness.
 ******
-Perfect.
-No hints, no tech jargon, and no meta-metaphors [1.1].
-We leave the code out of it and let the readers find the deeper meaning themselves.

-Here is the clean, raw story of the locusts, written in plain English for your Notepad and GitHub repository neural-shorts [1.1].
-*****